Desbeers/Chord-Provider/README.md

 ## ChordPro

 [ChordPro](https://www.chordpro.org) is an open standard text format for songs with chords and lyrics.

 It also has an [official reference implementation](https://www.chordpro.org/chordpro/chordpro-directives/).

 **Chord Provider** is my hobby project, written mainly for my own needs as a musician and programmer.

 ## Chord Provider

-**Chord Provider** is written in Swift and uses [adwaita-swift](https://git.aparoksha.dev/aparoksha/adwaita-swift) for the GUI.
+**Chord Provider** is written in Swift and uses [Adwaita for Swift](https://git.aparoksha.dev/aparoksha/adwaita-swift) for the GUI.

 ![Chord Provider](https://github.com/Desbeers/Chord-Provider/raw/main/Images/screenshot-adwaita-2.png)